-This paper fits in the economics of immigration and assimilation.
-Abramitzky et al. (2016) measured the speed at which immigrants from Europe, Asia, and Latin America assimilate in the United States.
-They find that assimilation increases over time.3 Fouka et al. (2022) investigated the effect of the inflow of Black Americans migrating from the South to the North on the assimilation of European immigrants.
+This paper also fits in the economics of immigration and assimilation.
+Abramitzky, Boustan, and Eriksson (2016) measured the speed at which immigrants from Europe, Asia, and Latin America assimilate in the United States.
+They find that assimilation increases over time.
+Fouka, Mazumder, and Tabellini (2022) investigated the effect of the inflow of Black Americans migrating from the South to the North on the assimilation of European immigrants.
 The authors found that immigrants in places that received more Black migrants assimilated faster.
 Meng and Gregory (2005) studied the effect of intermarriage on assimilation and found that immigrants who intermarry earn significantly more than those in an endogamous marriage.
-Antman et al. (2016) show that among immigrants from Mexico, the least economically successful self-identify as being of Mexican origin, while the most successful do not.
+Antman, Duncan, and Trejo (2016) show that among immigrants from Mexico, the least economically successful self-identify as being of Mexican origin, while the most successful do not.

-^{3.} For more on immigrant assimilation, see Abramitzky et al. (2020, 2019, 2020, 2014)
+3. For more on immigrant assimilation, see Abramitzky, Boustan, and Connor (2020), Abramitzky

 Other researchers studied the assimilation of Hispanic immigrants.
-Antecol and Bedard (2006) documented an interesting puzzle where non-native-born Hispanics have better health outcomes than native-born Hispanics, and Trejo (1997) showed that Mexican men earn substantially less than Whites.4 Smith (2003) offered a more optimistic view of the assimilation of Hispanic immigrants.
+Antecol and Bedard (2006) documented an interesting puzzle where non-native-born Hispanics have better health outcomes than native-born Hispanics, and Trejo (1997) showed that Mexican men earn substantially less than Whites.
+Smith (2003) offered a more optimistic view of the assimilation of Hispanic immigrants.
 The longer Hispanic and Latino immigrants reside in the US, the more they can close the educational gap with White men.
-Moreover, some of the poor showings of how well Hispanic immigrants assimilate in the United States could be explained by ethnic attrition and the use of self-reported Hispanic identity to study Hispanics (Duncan and Trejo, 2017, 2011b; Meng and Gregory, 2005; Duncan and Trejo, 2018a,b; Antman et al., 2016, 2020).
-The ethnic attrition was driven by the children of inter-ethnic marriages (Meng and Gregory, 2005; Duncan and Trejo, 2005).
-Once the attrition was accounted for, Hispanic immigrants would appear healthier and thus more assimilated than previously thought (Antman et al., 2016, 2020).
-This research, however, does not explore whether the self-reported identity itself is a function of other factors like prejudice.
+Moreover, some of the poor showings of how well Hispanic immigrants assimilate in the United States could be explained by ethnic attrition and the use of self-reported Hispanic identity to study Hispanics (Duncan and Trejo 2017; Duncan and Trejo 2011b; Meng and Gregory 2005; Duncan and Trejo 2018a, 2018b; Antman, Duncan, and Trejo 2016; Antman, Duncan, and Trejo 2020).
+The ethnic attrition was driven by the children of inter-ethnic marriages (Meng and Gregory 2005; Duncan and Trejo 2005).
+Once the attrition was accounted for, Hispanic immigrants would appear healthier and thus more assimilated than previously thought (Antman, Duncan, and Trejo 2016; Antman, Duncan, and Trejo 2020).
+This research, however, does not explore whether the selfreported identity itself is a function of other factors like prejudice, which this paper provides evidence on.

-This paper is most closely related to Antman et al. (2016); Antman and Duncan (2015, 2021) where the authors studied the ethnic attrition of Hispanic immigrants and how minorities change their self-reported identity to changes in policies.5 Taking into consideration the ethnic attrition that Antman et al. (2016) document, I investigate the determinants of what drives a person to self-report, or not, their Hispanic identity.
+This paper is most closely related to Antman, Duncan, and Trejo (2016) and Antman and Duncan (2015, 2021) where the authors studied the ethnic attrition of Hispanic immigrants and how minorities change their self-reported identity to changes in policies.
+Taking into consideration the ethnic attrition that Antman, Duncan, and Trejo (2016) document, I investigate the determinants of what drives a person to self-report, or not, their Hispanic identity.
 I aim to decompose some of the complexity associated with endogenous identity by exploring some of the personal and environmental determinants of identity.
-The empirical analysis in this paper documents how some observable, i.e., personal characteristics and societal attitudes, affect the self-reported identity of Hispanics.
+The empirical analysis in this paper documents how certain observable factors, namely personal characteristics and societal attitudes, affect the self-reported identity of Hispanics.